fieldtrip/website/workshop/groesbeek2013.md

 ### Who

 Jörn Horschig, Jan-Mathijs Schoffelen, Diego Lozano-Soldevilla, Eelke Spaak and Johanna Zumer (Donders, Nijmegen, NL) are the tutors.

 ### Installing FieldTrip and Tutorial preparation

 For the hands-on sessions you have to start MATLAB through the shortcut on the workstation's Desktop.

-{:.alert-danger}
+{% include markup/danger %}
 Please start MATLAB directly from the Desktop: this ensures all paths to be correct.
+{% include markup/end %}

 ### Program

 We are going to work on the online tutorial [Analysis of sensor- and source-level connectivity](/tutorial/connectivityextended)